Do0mi/magnet/API_DOCUMENTATION.md

 - **Get categories in user's preferred language**: The system uses the user's language preference
 - **Get full bilingual data**: Use `?lang=both` to get both languages

+### Unique Constraints
+- **Category names are unique**: No two categories can have the same name in English OR Arabic
+- **Case-insensitive**: Names are stored and compared in a case-insensitive manner
+- **Error handling**: Attempting to create/update a category with a duplicate name will return a specific error message indicating which language field is duplicated

 ### Category Object
 - `name` (object, required, bilingual: `{ en: "English Name", ar: "Arabic Name" }`)
 - `description` (object, optional, bilingual: `{ en: "English Description", ar: "Arabic Description" }`)